Kmshruthi/tyl_ui_tests/README.md

 # Initial Setup

 ```
-Assumption: We assume you have installed node.js along with npm in your machine
+Assumption: I assume you have installed node.js along with npm in your machine.
+If not please do so before continuing with the below steps.

 Step 1: git clone  "https://github.com/Kmshruthi/tyl_ui_tests.git"